Casimir effect in axion electrodynamics with lattice regularizations: Introduction

 Recently, it is expected to be applied to the engineering field such as nanophotonics~\cite{Gong:2020ttb}, and the accurate control of the Casimir effect will be an important issue.
 In particular, the properties of the Casimir effect may be controlled by utilizing topological materials such as Weyl semimetals (WSMs)~\cite{Wan:2010fyf,Yang:2011,Burkov:2011ene} (see Ref.~\cite{Armitage:2017cjs} for a review).
 Inside such materials, the dynamics of photons (i.e., the Maxwell equations) is modified and can be described~\cite{Grushin:2012mt,Zyuzin:2012tv} by the so-called axion electrodynamics~\cite{Sikivie:1983ip,Wilczek:1987mv}.
 The Casimir effect in axion electrodynamics was studied in Refs.~\cite{Kharlanov:2009pv,Fukushima:2019sjn,Brevik:2021ivj,Canfora:2022xcx,Oosthuyse:2023mbs,Favitta:2023hlx,Ema:2023kvw,Brevik:2023psv}.\footnote{As a related topic, the photonic Casimir effect in a chiral material was proposed by Jiang and Wilczek~\cite{Jiang:2018ivv,Hoye:2020czz}.
-Also, there are many studies on photonic Casimir effects modified by boundary conditions made of topological materials, e.g., between topological insulators~\cite{Grushin:2010qoi,Grushin:2011,Chen:2011,Babamahdi:2021cdk}, between Chern insulators~\cite{Tse:2012pb,Rodriguez-Lopez:2013pza,Fialkovsky:2018fpo}, and between Dirac/Weyl semimetals~\cite{Wilson:2015,Rodriguez-Lopez:2019oex,Chen:2020ova,Farias:2020qqp,Bordag:2021dxm,Rong:2021asj,Oosthuyse:2023mbs,Ema:2023kvw} (see Refs.~\cite{Woods:2015pla,Lu:2021jvu} for reviews).} In particular, in Ref.~\cite{Fukushima:2019sjn}, one of the most striking findings is a {\it sign-flipping behavior} of the Casimir energy (and also the Casimir force): there appears not only the well-known negative Casimir energy in a short distance between boundary conditions but also a positive Casimir energy in a long distance.
+Also, there are many studies on photonic Casimir effects modified by boundary conditions made of topological materials, e.g., between topological insulators~\cite{Grushin:2010qoi,Grushin:2011,Chen:2011,Babamahdi:2021cdk}, between Chern insulators~\cite{Tse:2012pb,Rodriguez-Lopez:2013pza,Fialkovsky:2018fpo}, and between Dirac/Weyl semimetals~\cite{Wilson:2015,Rodriguez-Lopez:2019oex,Chen:2020ova,Farias:2020qqp,Bordag:2021dxm,Rong:2021asj,Oosthuyse:2023mbs,Ema:2023kvw} (see Refs.~\cite{Woods:2015pla,Lu:2021jvu} for reviews).} In particular, in Ref.~\cite{Fukushima:2019sjn}, one of the most striking findings is a {\it sign-flipping behavior} of the Casimir energy and also the Casimir force\footnote{The Casimir force is defined as the derivative of the Casimir energy with respect to the separation distance.}: there appears not only the well-known negative Casimir energy in a short distance between boundary conditions but also a positive Casimir energy in a long distance.
 For the application to the engineering field, such a sign-flipping phenomenon depending on the distance will be useful for controllably switching the attractive, repulsive, and vanishing Casimir force.